RESPONSIBLE . ETHICAL . SUSTAINABLE

 Many people who visit Sapa become inspired to give something back.
 With the help of four Australian volunteers, Shu Tan, a young single mother from the Black Hmong tribe, was able to turn her dream of helping her people into a reality.
 Working together, they funded the first Hmong owned homestay in Sapa and established a socially conscious trekking service.
 Running on the social enterprise blueprint, Sapa O’Chau put the money earned back into the community through projects such as providing winter clothes to children and improvements to the village schools.

 Later, Shu decided to tackle the problem of illiteracy among Sapa’s young tour guides and street vendors, many of whom never had the chance to go to school.
 With the help of a Norwegian anthropology student she organized informal English night classes for a small group of enthusiastic youths in a room provided by a local hotel.
 As these Sapa O’Chau classes grew in popularity, so did the need for more facilities.
 In the summer of 2010, the Sapa O’Chau boarding facility opened.

 Sapa O’Chau Today

 Today, Sapa O’Chau runs on the same social enterprise principles on which it was founded: working hard and giving back to Sapa and all ethnic minorities.
 It is made up of four inter-connected pieces: the boarding facility, the café, the Hmong handicraft store and the tour operation.
-These are administered by an amazing three-person Board of Management.
+These are administered by our dedicated Founder and Director who is in Forbes Vietnam's 2016 30 Under 30.
 Numerous partners in Sapa and beyond also provide much needed support.